Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/create_add_user.md

 You must give \*RX rights to all IFS files created in the `/home/cft/Transfer_CFT/install` (default) and `/home/cft/Transfer_CFT/runtime` (default) directories.

-The system environment of the user who performs the installation procedure is applied by default if there is no Transfer CFT-specific profile applied during installation.
+The system environment of the user who performs the installation procedure is applied by default if there is no Transfer CFT- specific profile applied during installation.
 The user profile owns the objects created during installation, but not restored objects such as programs, commands, etc.

 ## Update the APP1 profile to use Transfer CFT instance